 The ATR1 Certificate, for goods traded between EU countries and Turkey, and the EUR1 certificate, also known as a ‘movement certificate’, applicable for trade agreements between the EU and beneficiary countries, will be replaced with a new UK version.

 The new forms will only be able issued for preferential exports to countries with which the UK holds Preferential/Free Trade Agreements.
-Currently the UK has agreed trade agreements with Switzerland, Israel, Chile, Palestine, Eastern & Southern Africa (ESA) and the Faroe Islands, whilst talks are ongoing with the other countries currently covered by the EU’s preferential tariff agreements, in order to conclude trade continuity agreements with these countries in the event of a no deal, by exit day (29 March) or as soon as possible thereafter.
+Currently the UK has agreed trade agreements with Switzerland, Israel, Chile, Palestine, Eastern & Southern Africa (ESA), Iceland and Norway, Andean countries, Central America, Liechtenstein, Pacific states, the CARIFOUM trade bloc and the Faroe Islands, whilst talks are ongoing with the other countries currently covered by the EU’s preferential tariff agreements in order to conclude trade continuity agreements with these countries in the event of a no deal, by exit day or as soon as possible thereafter.

 In the event of a 'No Deal' scenario the European Community Certificate of Origin forms will no longer be valid for UK exports.